 The team should be known by the end of the month and hopefully I’ve done enough to gain selection, fingers crossed.

 Although today’s result won’t have any bearing on selection it brings to an end, a successful season for Willian, who showed no matter what the weather it is certainly no hindrance.

 Earlier in the year, he overcame the 37-degree temperatures at Penrith to win Round Two of the Scody Australian Junior Series, lowering Birtwhistle’s colours in an impressive AYOF Trial.

 The rain didn’t worry me at all, said Willian, it actually kept me cool on the bike and the run.â€

 But it was a fired up William who looked like he had steam coming from his years after being caught up in the 750m swim, which allowed fellow Queenslander Chris Wilson to get away.

-But it didn’t take him long to get on to the lead pack in the bike and he was happy to ride through the 20km course in driving rain, knowing his run would be strong on the final five kilometres.
+But it didn’t take him long to get onto the lead pack on the bike and he was happy to ride through the 20km course in driving rain, knowing his run would be strong on the final five kilometres.

 Heaton admitted today’s win was the highlight of her career so far as she prepares for the National All Schools Championship in Penrith in two weeks.